Exclusive: AZ Parents Attempt to Set Precedent in Rebuke of Public School Activism

 PUSD did not respond to a request for comment from Breitbart News.

-While the Souzas have already pulled their daughter out of PUSD, they told Breitbart News that they wish to make an example of what happened to their daughter by trying to set precedent for other parents in their state by standing up to a public school district, but also spread awareness across that parents may not know the full scope of rights they have in their state.
+While the Souzas have already pulled their daughter out of PUSD, they told Breitbart News that they wish to make an example of what happened to their daughter by trying to set precedent for other parents in their state by standing up to a public school district, but also spread awareness across the country that parents may not know the full scope of rights they have in their state.

 “Not every state has a parental Bill of Rights when it comes to education, but how many parents out there even understand that their state may have that?”
 Shawn told Breitbart News.
 “Because, as parents, we have one shot of getting this right, and our kids have one chance in education.
 And parents are so busy nowadays, that a lot of times this falls by the wayside.
 And if we can wake people up and allow them to understand that they have more say in their kids’ education than they think, it will be well worth it.”